Pjazza San Ġorġ in Victoria has raised the hackles of the archpriest, residents and NGOs over the past weeks.

 Tables outside have to be kept off all pavements and restricted only to pedestrianised areas and away from trafficked streets.
 This can be done by eliminating the metal structures and platforms built on roads and allowing tables and chairs only on pavements that are wide enough to leave a free area outside the bar/coffee shop of at least one-metre-wide free for walkers.
 Bars can eliminate their outer walls allowing their clients to sit inside but without any glass or steel between them and the outside pavement.

-On Comino development there is need for a national campaign aimed at stopping the Planning Authority from granting permission for this development.
-The only development should be an upgrade of the existing hotel, keeping to the identical footprint and height and not taking garrigue or beach front into the private domain.
+There is a need for a national campaign aimed at stopping the Planning Authority from granting permission for Comino development plans.
+The only development should be an upgrade of the existing hotel, keeping to the identical footprint and height and not taking garrigue or beachfront into the private domain [Comino developers say their proposal will be set on a smaller footprint than the previous one and that previously blocked foreshore areas will be opened to the public].

 The government must change its laissez-faire policy and start to come down hard on the problem of encroachment- John Vassallo